Celebrating our catholic life

 Sycuan - Immaculate Conception of the Blessed Virgin Mary Sunday - 12 Noon

 Please Note that although these are the regularly scheduled Masses, due to special Parish and Reservation events the Mass schedule is subject to change.
-Please refer to the calendar and/or the bulletin for current changes in the Mass schedule.
+Please refer to the bulletin for current changes in the Mass schedule.

 Apostolic Letters of Pope Francis - CLICK HERE